Defence Force wants charges over death of soldier dismissed

 WorkSafe is prosecuting NZDF for the death under the Health and Safety at Work Act 2015, but NZDF is today seeking a judicial review, saying the act doesn't apply in Kahotea's case.

-Their case hinges on a declaration by Chief of Defence Force Air Marshal Kevin Short which exempts a category of training from the act.
+Their case hinges on a declaration by now retired Chief of Defence Force Lieutenant General Tim Keating which exempts a category of training from the act.

 WorkSafe said if the declaration was outside of the scope of the act, then it was invalid and the prosecution of NZDF can continue.